Steveorevo/node-maker/README.md

 2) Paste the JSON flow from the clipboard and optionally select the Import into option button for "new flow", followed by the import button.

 ## How to Use Node Maker
 Node Maker is a group of subflow nodes that can be found in the Node-RED editor's palette group **node maker**.
 Within the palette you'll find two important nodes: 1) start node and 2) finish node.
 Wire these two nodes together and wire an [inject node](https://nodered.org/docs/user-guide/nodes#inject) to the start node.
-Double click the start node to fill out the required and optional input fields:
+Double click the start node to fill out the required and optional input fields (see 'The start node' below).
+You may then drag and drop (wire inline) additional *UI input nodes* (user interface input nodes) between the start node and finish node; such as the label, field, selectbox, checkbox, spinner, option, textarea, editor, button, button group, or confignode.

 ### The start node
 The start node marks the beginning of a new node defintion.
 To create a node,